gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

 terragrunt destroy
 ```

-Terragrunt will forward almost all commands, arguments, and options directly to OpenTofu/Terraform, but based on the settings in your `terragrunt.hcl` file.
+Terragrunt will forward almost all commands, arguments, and options directly to OpenTofu/Terraform, with adjustments made based on the settings in your `terragrunt.hcl` file.

 ## Example